Staff exodus to weigh on Infosys turnaround efforts

 LAGGING RIVALS

-Infosys is expected to post a modest 18 percent rise in January-March net profit on Tuesday, lagging sector leader Tata Consultancy Services Ltd (TCS.NS), which is expected to say its quarterly profit jumped almost 44 percent.
+Infosys is expected to post a modest 18 percent rise in January-March net profit on Tuesday, lagging sector leader Tata Consultancy Services Ltd, which is expected to say its quarterly profit jumped almost 44 percent.

 For the current year to end-March 2015, most analysts polled by Reuters expect Infosys to forecast revenue growth of 8-10 percent, underperforming the IT outsourcing sector's export growth rate of 13-15 percent.